 How to find out whether a window company carries quality product

 In Canada, all efficient windows are tested and certified under the Canadian Standards Association (CSA) requirements.
-CSA uses ENERGY STAR guidelines for determining whether different company’s windows meet requirements for the three unique climate zones in our country.
-Most of the densely populated areas in Canada fall under climate zone 2 category.
+CSA uses ENERGY STAR guidelines for determining whether different company’s windows meet nationwide energy-efficiency requirements.

 You can find performance information on windows from ENERGY STAR rated companies on this Natural Resources Canada website.

 You can also search window companies on the CSA Certified Product Listing page.

 It is really not advisable to buy windows that do not meet ENERGY STAR and/or CSA performance level requirements.
 An efficient window is one that gains more heat than it loses.
 The climate zone ratings in our country are designated specifically with efficiency in mind.